 “We are going to be looking to the state regulators and state attorneys general for a lot more leadership when it comes to enforcement,” he said, according to the American Banker.

 But behind the scenes, some attorneys general were already striking out on their own.
-At least four states and the District of Columbia have begun to probe lending disparities in their areas, armed with an analysis of millions of mortgage records by Reveal from The Center for Investigative Reporting.
+At least five states and the District of Columbia have begun to probe lending disparities in their areas, armed with an analysis of millions of mortgage records by Reveal from The Center for Investigative Reporting.

 The Reveal analysis found 61 metros across the country where people of color were far more likely than whites to be denied a conventional home purchase loan, even after taking into account how much money an applicant made, the size of the loan they were trying to get and the neighborhood where they wanted to buy.